 - a.
 All applications submitted before the national closing date will be considered equally and included in the Local Authority initial allocation of school places.
 Applications received after the national closing date will be processed in accordance with the Warrington admissions scheme for schools detailed in the Warrington admissions information booklets. - b.
 A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
-A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order. - c.
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order.
+A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
+Applications must be supported with appropriate evidence that the child has been adopted from state care. - c.
 For a child to be considered as a Catholic evidence of a Catholic Baptism is required.
 Baptism should take place before the closing date for applications.